 Consolidation in Livestock Production

 Livestock production has shifted to much larger operations.
 Recent and ongoing ERS research documents those changes, and assesses the causal forces driving the shifts, for specific livestock commodities and for the sector as a whole.
-See the ERS reports for examples:
+See the ERS reports:

 - Technology, Organization, and Financial Performance in U.S. Broiler Production (EIB-126, June 2014);